mave5/AIclub/meetings.md

 presented by Francois Chollet (creator of Keras) at TensorFlow Dev Summit 2017.
 He explains how Keras is going to be integrated into Tensorflow and also provides a concrete example on using Keras for video captioning.

 We also discussed paper [Convolutional Gated Recurrent Networks for Video Segmentation](https://arxiv.org/abs/1611.05435).
-This paper proposes a combination of fully-convolutional neural networks (F-CNN) with recurrent neural nets (GRU/LSTM) for video segmentation.
-Previous methods rely on single frame while the correlation between frames could lead to improvement in the outcome.
+This paper proposes a combination of fully-convolutional neural networks (F-CNN) with recurrent neural nets (RNN/GRU/LSTM) for video segmentation.
+Previous methods rely on single frame segmentation, while extracting the correlation between frames using RNN could lead to improvement in the outcome.
+Their results show significant boost specially for smaller objects.